GrafeasGroup/tor_worker/README.md

 # ToR Worker

-This is a workhorse for Transcribers Of Reddit to chug through tasks queued up for processing
+This is a workhorse for Transcribers Of Reddit to chug through tasks queued up for processing.
+This shall act as an experiment to rewrite the Transcribers of Reddit bots using Celery task runner framework as a basis.

+It is currently in pre-alpha and is only made publicly available for feedback from select individuals (you already know who you are).

 ## Install